hyperledger/fabric-ca/docs/source/clientconfig.rst

         keyfile:

     #############################################################################
-    #  Certificate Signing Request section for generating the CSR for
+    #  Certificate Signing Request section for generating the CSR for an
-    #  an enrollment certificate (ECert)
+    #  enrollment certificate (ECert)
     #
     #  cn - Used by CAs to determine which domain the certificate is to be generated for
+    #
+    #  serialnumber - The serialnumber field, if specified, becomes part of the issued
+    #     certificate's DN (Distinguished Name).
+For example, one use case for this is
+    #     a company with its own CA (Certificate Authority) which issues certificates
+    #     to its employees and wants to include the employee's serial number in the DN
+    #     of its issued certificates.
+    #     WARNING: The serialnumber field should not be confused with the certificate's
+    #     serial number which is set by the CA but is not a component of the
+    #     certificate's DN.
+    #
     #  names -  A list of name objects.
 Each name object should contain at least one
-    #  "C", "L", "O", "OU", or "ST" value (or any combination of these).
-These values are:
+    #    "C", "L", "O", or "ST" value (or any combination of these) where these
+    #    are abbreviations for the following:
     #        "C": country
     #        "L": locality or municipality (such as city or town name)
-    #      "O": organisation
+    #        "O": organization
-    #      "OU": organisational unit, such as the department responsible for owning the key;
+    #        "OU": organizational unit, such as the department responsible for owning the key;
     #         it can also be used for a "Doing Business As" (DBS) name
     #        "ST": the state or province
-    #  hosts - A list of space-separated host names which the certificate should be valid for
     #
-    #  NOTE: The serialnumber field below, if specified, becomes part of the issued
-    #  certificate's DN (Distinguished Name).
-For example, one use case for this is
-    #  a company with its own CA (Certificate Authority) which issues certificates
-    #  to its employees and wants to include the employee's serial number in the DN
-    #  of its issued certificates.
+    #    Note that the "OU" or organizational units of an ECert are always set according
+    #    to the values of the identities type and affiliation.
+OUs are calculated for an enroll
+    #    as OU=<type>, OU=<affiliationRoot>, ..., OU=<affiliationLeaf>.
+For example, an identity
+    #    of type "client" with an affiliation of "org1.dept2.team3" would have the following
+    #    organizational units: OU=client, OU=org1, OU=dept2, OU=team3
     #
-    #  WARNING: This serialnumber field should not be confused with the certificate's
-    #  serial number which is set by the CA but is not a component of the
+    #  hosts - A list of host names for which the certificate should be valid
-    #  certificate's DN.
+    #
     #############################################################################
     csr:
       cn: <<<ENROLLMENT_ID>>>